HectorHF/conekta.js/README.md

 ```
 ## License

-Developed in Mexico by [Conekta](https://www.conekta.com) in.
+Developed in México by [Conekta](https://www.conekta.com).
 Available with [MIT License](LICENSE).

 ***

 ## We are always hiring!

-If you are a comfortable working with a range of backend languages (Java, Python, Ruby, PHP, etc) and frameworks, you have solid foundation in data structures, algorithms and software design with strong analytical and debugging skills.
-Send us your CV and GitHub to quieroser@conekta.com
+If you are comfortable working with a range of backend languages (Java, Python, Ruby, PHP, etc) and frameworks, you have solid foundation in data structures, algorithms and software design with strong analytical and debugging skills, send us your CV and GitHub to quieroser@conekta.com